S0-SA2-0718

 Quick Quiz

-By color
+By colour

 By size

-By how many times you can bounce them
+By how much you like them

 By number of sides